minnat65/games-apis/README.md

   3. Get All Games.
   4. Update Single Game.
   5. Delete Single Game.

-To Run Locally
+  6. Swagger documentation.

-  User is required to have installed NodeJS of version >= v18.
+**To Run Locally**
-  Provide your mongodb connection URL variable in .env file.
+- User is required to have installed NodeJS of version >= v18.

-Install Dependecies
+- First clone the reposity and then **cd game-apis**
-  Run "npm i" to install all the dependencies from root directory.
+- Create .env file in root directory & provide your mongodb connection URL.
+Variable name **DB_URL**

-Starting the Server
+- Open terminal and Run "npm i" to install all the dependencies.
-Open the terminal & run the command "npm run start" to start the server.
+- Now run **npm run start** to start the server.

 # Swagger API Documentation
 Go to http://localhost:4000/api-docs to check and Test API docs.